telekom/bdd-web-app/readme.md

 # jbehave-web-app

-This JBehave extension should make web application behavior driven development much easier.
-It integrates Selenium and REST-assured into a spring lifecycle and help developing automated acceptance tests for frontends.
+This JBehave extension make automated acceptance tests for web applications much more easier!
+It integrates Selenium for frontend testing and REST-assured for interface testing into a common test data life cylce.
+The included sample project allows a quick introduction to the test framework.

 ## Features